motdotla/writings/articles/posts/creating-your-first-heroku-buildpack.md

 # Creating your first heroku buildpack

-[Heroku](http://heroku.com) provides a way to install custom binaries for your applications.
-You might have heard of them.
-They are called [buildpacks](https://devcenter.heroku.com/articles/buildpacks).
+Did you know you can install custom software on [Heroku](http://heroku.com)?
+You can, using [buildpacks](https://devcenter.heroku.com/articles/buildpacks).

-In this tutorial, I show you how to write a custom buildpacks.
+In this tutorial, I show you how to write a custom buildpack.
 I'll use [MuPDF](http://www.mupdf.com/) as an example.
+Replace the MuPDF parts with the binary you want.

 [MuPDF](http://www.mupdf.com/) is a PDF viewer.
 It's handy for converting PDFs to PNGs.

-## Generate the binary
+## Create the binary

+Before we can create the buildpack we need to create the binary on the Heroku server environment.

-### Build the binary
+### Make the binary

 Begin by creating a heroku app.